 (e) The amount in paragraph (H)(2)(d) of this rule is compared to the OWF payment standard for the assistance group size.

-(3) If an assistance group applies for OWF and it has not been more than four months since they last received OWF, the county agency shall apply the benefit determination in paragraphs (H)(2)(a) to (H)(2)(f) of this rule.
+(3) When an assistance group applies for OWF and it has not been more than four months since they last received OWF, the county agency shall apply the benefit determination in paragraphs (H)(2)(a) to (H)(2)(f) of this rule.

 (I) How are ongoing benefits determined?

 (1) To determine whether an assistance group receiving OWF continues to be eligible, the county agency shall determine whether the assistance group's countable income continues to be less than the payment standard.
-The determination of the assistance group's countable income is determined by applying the method set forth in paragraph (H)(2) of this rule.
+The determination of the assistance group's countable income is determined by applying the method described in paragraph (H)(2) of this rule.

 (J) What are the income standards used for OWF?